GALL BLADDER REMOVAL SURGERY(CHOLECYSTECTOMY)

 You can lead a perfectly standard life without a gallbladder.

-Your liver will still produce enough bile to digest your food, but rather than being stored in the gallbladder, it drips continuously into your digestive system.
+Your liver will still make sufficient bile to digest your food, but instead of being stored in the gallbladder, it trickles constantly into your digestive system.

 You may have been advised to eat a certain diet before surgery, but this doesn't need to be continued afterwards.
 Instead, you should target to having a generally healthy, balanced diet.

 Most people experience problems such as bloating or diarrhea after the operationn, although this usually improves within a few weeks.

 If you observe certain foods or drinks trigger these symptoms, you may wish to stay away from them in the future.

 Risks of gallbladder removal surgery

 Gallbladder removal surgery is considered to be a secure procedure, but, like every type of surgery, there's a risk of complications.

 Possible complications include:

 - Wound infection